 Kösem Sultan

-The story of Sultanate of Women continues with Kosem Sultan.
-This fascinating period of time in Ottoman history started in approximately 1533, when Suleiman the Magnificent married the love of his life – Hurrem Sultan.
-It ended with the death of Turhan Hatice Sultan in 1683.
+The story of the Sultanate of Women continues with Kosem Sultan, one of the most powerful women in Ottoman history.
+This fascinating period started around 1533, when Suleiman the Magnificent married the love of his life, Hürrem Sultan, and ended with the death of Turhan Hatice Sultan in 1683.

 WHAT IS SULTANATE OF WOMEN?